-Midnight Rules

-Committee on Rulemaking Proposed Recommendation June 14-15, 2012
+Adopted June 14, 2012

-Proposed Amendments

-This document displays manager's amendments (with no marginal notes) and additional amendments from Conference members (with the source shown in the margin).

-There has been a documented increase in the volume of regulatory activity during the last months of presidential terms.
-This includes an increase in the number of legislative rules (normally issued under the Administrative Procedure Act's (APA) notice and comment procedures) and non-legislative rules (such as interpretive rules, policy statements, and guidance documents) as compared to other periods.
+There has been a documented increase in the volume of regulatory activity during the last months of presidential terms.1 This includes an increase in the number of legislative rules (normally issued under the Administrative Procedure Act's (APA) notice and comment procedures)2 and non-legislative rules (such as interpretive rules, policy statements, and guidance documents) as compared to other periods.
 This spurt in late-term regulatory activity has been criticized by politicians, academics, and the media during the last several presidential transitions.
-However, the perception of midnight rulemaking as an unseemly practice is likely worse than the reality.
+However, the perception of midnight rulemaking as an unseemly practice is worse than the reality.

-The Conference has found that a dispassionate look at midnight rules3 issued by past administrations of both political parties reveals that most were under active consideration long
+The Conference has found that a dispassionate look at midnight rules3 issued by past administrations of both political parties reveals that most were under active consideration long before the November election and many were relatively routine matters not implicating new

-1

-2

-3

-4 5

-6 7

-8

-9

-10

 1 One study shows that, as measured by Federal Register pages, rulemaking activity increases by an average of 17 percent in the three months following a presidential election.
-See Antony Davies & Veronique de Rugy, Midnight Regulations: An Update (Mercatus Ctr. at George Mason Univ., Working Paper, March 2008), available at http://mercatus.org/uploadedFiles/Mercatus/Publications/WP0806_RSP_Midnight%20Regulations.pdf (studying the number of pages published in the Federal Register over specific time periods in various presidential administrations).
+See Antony Davies & Veronique de Rugy, Midnight Regulations: An Update (Mercatus Ctr. at George Mason Univ., Working Paper, 2008), available at http://mercatus.org/uploadedFiles/Mercatus/Publications/WP0806_RSP_Midnight%20Regulations.pdf (studying the number of pages published in the Federal Register over specific time periods in various presidential administrations).

 2 See 5 U.S.C. § 553.

-3 Congress has previously suggested midnight rules as a topic suitable for Conference study.
-See Subcommittee on Commercial and Administrative Law, Committee on the Judiciary, House of Representatives, Interim Report on Administrative Law, Process and Procedure for the 21st Century 71 (2006) (listing among "Areas for Additional Research" the following question: "Should a new President be authorized to stay the effectiveness of 'midnight
+3 The U.S. House of Representatives' Subcommittee on Commercial and Administrative Law has previously suggested midnight rules as a topic suitable for Conference study.
+See H. Subcomm.
+On Commercial & Admin.
+Law, 109TH CONG., Interim Report on Administrative Law, Process and Procedure for the 21st Century 150 (Comm.
+Print 2007). (listing among "Areas for Additional Research" the following question: "Should a new President be authorized to stay the effectiveness of 'midnight rules' that are promulgated shortly before a new administration takes office?
+If so, should there be limits on the amount of time rules can be delayed").